btillek/btillek/README.md

 ### Hi there 👋

+Transitioned from animation and graphic design in the music and fashion industry to web development.
+Recently graduated from Le Wagon, designing and developing a multiplayer chess app.

+Check out my work at www.boytillekens.me

 <!--
 **btillek/btillek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.